ampx/Scheduler/README.md

 * Target executor instance name
 * Arguments passed to executor
-* User defined label for submitted request (Optional parameter).
+* User defined label (Optional parameter).
 Scheduler will ignore label names with empty string or wild card

-For submit requests we create a panel to submit data processing request - it will not produce any data.

 ![Architecture Overview](docs/img/submit_configuration_example.PNG)

 **Get**

 Create a new panel and select scheduler as the datasource.
 Data for run request:

+* Target executor instance name
+* Arguments passed to executor (Optional if labels are not used)
+* User defined label (Optional if arguments are not used).
+Scheduler will ignore label names with empty string or wild card

 ![Architecture Overview](docs/img/get_configuration_example.PNG)